Kevin Willer General Information

-Mr. Kevin Willer serves as Partner & Investment Committee Member at Chicago Ventures.
+Mr. Kevin Willer serves as Advisor at Dina.
+He also serves as Partner & Investment Committee Member at Chicago Ventures.
 He also serves as an Advisor at Prota Ventures.
-He oversees all aspects of Chicago Ventures including fund management, deal sourcing and investments, and working directly with portfolio companies.
+He oversees all aspects of Chicago Ventures including fund management, deal sourcing and investments and working directly with portfolio companies.
 He joined the fund in June 2013.
 From 2011 to 2013, Kevin was the President & CEO of the Chicagoland Entrepreneurial Center (CEC).
-The CEC manages, operates, and programs 1871, a leading co-working center serving hundreds of startups building their early-stage businesses located at Chicago's famed Merchandise Mart.
+The CEC manages, operates and programs 1871, a leading co-working center serving hundreds of startups building their early-stage businesses located at Chicago's famed Merchandise Mart.
 Since opening in May 2012, 1871 has welcomed thousands of visitors to events and curated hundreds of workshops and office hours with mentors for entrepreneurs.
-High-profile visitors have included British Prime Minister David Cameron, Chicago Mayor Rahm Emanuel, Illinois Governor Bruce Rauner, former Microsoft CEO Steve Ballmer, Twitter CEO Dick Costolo, AOL Founder Steve Case, Sun Microsystems co-founder Scott McNealy, and YouTube co-founder Steve Chen - shining a spotlight on Chicago's growing startup community nationally and globally.
+High-profile visitors have included British Prime Minister David Cameron, Chicago Mayor Rahm Emanuel, Illinois Governor Bruce Rauner, former Microsoft CEO Steve Ballmer, Twitter CEO Dick Costolo, AOL Founder Steve Case, Sun Microsystems co-founder Scott McNealy and YouTube co-founder Steve Chen - shining a spotlight on Chicago's growing startup community nationally and globally.
 During this time, Kevin was also a Venture Partner at Pritzker Group Venture Capital, overseeing their early-stage Seed Investments.
 Previously, Kevin co-founded the Google Chicago office in late 2000.
 In his over 10 years with Google, Kevin helped grow this office to more than 400 professionals and led relationships with some of Google's largest marketing partners based in the Midwest.
-Before Google, Kevin held business development positions at CMGI, an early internet incubator, and USRobotics, the pioneer in modem technology.
+Before Google, Kevin held business development positions at CMGI, an early internet incubator and USRobotics, the pioneer in modem technology.
 Kevin is actively involved in several civic and charitable organizations.
 He was named to Crain's 2011 "40 Under 40" list as well as Crain's 2012 Tech 50 list.
 He is a Director of The Economic Club of Chicago and is a Trustee of his alma mater, Loyola Academy, as well as on the Board of Trustees of Loyola University Chicago and of the Illinois Institute of Technology.
 He served on the steering committee for Mayor Emanuel's Plan for Economic Growth and Jobs and is a member of the Mayor's tech council, ChicagoNEXT.
 He serves on the boards of NorthShore University HealthSystem, the BigShoulders Fund, World Sport Chicago, the Future Founders Foundation and the CEC.
 Kevin earned his MBA from the University of Chicago Booth School of Business where he sits on the Executive Advisory Board for the Polsky Center for Entrepreneurship.
 Kevin was honored to deliver the 2013 Commencement address at the Illinois Institute of Technology and the 2011 address at Loyola University's School of Business.
 He earned a Bachelor's degree from Boston College and studied at the London School of Economics.